alanperez/HLT-Portfolio/README.md

 [Portfolio Setup Document](https://github.com/alanperez/HLT-Portfolio/blob/main/Portfolio%20Component%200.pdf)

+#  Summary - End of Course Reflection

+Overall, I've had a fun time learning about about Natural Language Processing(NLP) and I'm eager to further develop my skills and expaning my knowledge in this field.
+I was able to gain valuable experience in a range of NLP techniques such as word parsing, term frequency measures, Named Entity Reconognition (NER), information retrieval methods, tokenization, and other amazing concepts.
+Furthermore, gave us exposure to machine learning and has equipped me with the ability to construct and refine models We also covered machine learning and how to build and refine models.

 # Pogram 1 Overview - Text Processing

 The [requirements based off the document](https://github.com/alanperez/HLT-Portfolio/blob/main/Text-Processing/Portfolio%20Component%201.pdf) and the [main program is here](https://github.com/alanperez/HLT-Portfolio/blob/main/Text-Processing/homework1-axp200075.py)